 Applicants should familiarise themselves with these before applying.

-The BA, Graduate Diploma and Master of Theology degree programmes are currently subject to validation.
+The BA, Graduate Diploma and Master of Theology degree programmes are all validated by the Open University.

 Information for International Students